Welfare Spending and Poverty Rates

 Methodology and Research Question

 A poverty study by the North Dakota State Data Center supports the validity and value of Census Bureau data (Rathge & Olson, 2006).
 The reliability of the data is expected to be high.
 However, the Census Bureau notes that it is subject to non-sampling errors (U.S. Census Bureau, 2007).
-This report accepts the data as reliable and valid.
+This research report accepts the data as reliable and valid.

 The period of the study is from 1959 through 2009.
 Fifty one observations for both variables were analyzed.
 A second, smaller, time period of the last ten years of data was also analyzed.
 The study did not measure the influence of market conditions, unemployment rates, educational levels and unskilled wages of those living in poverty.

-The study assumed that welfare spending is increased during times of economic decline and increased unemployment.
+The study assumed that welfare spending is increased during times of economic decline and periods of increased unemployment.
 The study also assumed that the educational levels and unskilled wages of those in poverty were relatively equal but acknowledge that future studies need to control for these possible influences.

 The data is analyzed quantitatively using linear regression to answer the research question, “Does increased welfare spending reduce poverty rates?”

-Welfare spending per capita and poverty rates are displayed above in Chart 1.
+Welfare spending per capita and poverty rates are displayed in Chart 1 above.
 The first ten years of the display show a rise in welfare spending and a sharp decline in the poverty rate.
 The last ten years of the display show increased spending and an increase in the poverty rate.
 An overall observation is that the line for welfare spending rises over time and the poverty rate did not deviate by more than 3% from the mean since 1970.

 Descriptive statistics are found in Table 1 below.
 The mean poverty rate is 14.11%.
 The mean number of dollars spent per person on welfare is $365.01.
 The standard error of the mean for welfare spending is large as the amount of spending increased significantly each year.
 The standard error for poverty rates is low revealing little fluctuation.